Almarimi23/DRECT/README.md

 - Pymoo: Multi-objective optimization in python! at: [Pymoo](https://pymoo.org/)
 - Data preprocessing: numpy, pandas, networkx.
-- Algorithms required for the project NSGA2, NSGA3, UNSGA3, MOEAD, AGEMOEA.
+- Algorithms required for the project NSGA2, NSGA3, UNSGA3, AGEMOEA, SPEA2, and Random Search (RS).

 #### The order for running the code are as follows: